 What Is A Good Credit Score?

-That said, good credit is generally thought to be a credit score of at least 660 but below 720, which is the start of the “excellent credit” range on the standard 300 to 850 scale.
+A good credit score is generally thought to be a score of at least 660 but below 720, which is the start of the “excellent credit” range on the standard 300 to 850 scale.
 Just remember that lenders individually determine what constitutes “good” (or at least good enough) credit, so there isn’t one standard definition that you can rely on universally.

 You can see whether your credit score currently qualifies as good by signing up for WalletHub, the first and only website to offer free credit scores and full credit reports that are updated on a daily basis.
 Below, you can also learn more about good credit (and the other credit score tiers), including how much good credit is worth.